lexbailey/compilerfax/README.md

 Sorry, these instructions are not very detailed right now, maybe I'll go into more detail when I'm in less of a rush, but...

-1. install hylafax on the raspberry pi, and some other deps: `sudo apt install hylafax-server clang-format tesseract`
+1. install hylafax on the raspberry pi, and some other deps: `sudo apt install hylafax-server clang-format tesseract-ocr`
 2. configure hylafax for your modem
 3. (optional) swear at hylafax for all the trouble that it gave you in steps 1 and 2 (see `hylafax_is_broken` for details of bugs you might encounter)
 4. clone this repo on to the ras pi (or your system of choice)